timescale/docs/timescaledb/tutorials/time-series-forecast.md

 # Time-series forecasting
 Time-series forecasting enables us to predict likely future values for a dataset based on historical time-series data.
 Time-series data collectively represents how a system, process, or behavior changes over time.
-When we accumulate millions of data points over a time period, we can build models to predict the next set of values likely to occur.
+When you accumulate millions of data points over a time period, you can build models to predict the next set of values likely to occur.

 Time-series predictions can be used to: